coding-to-music/gamedb/README.md

 ### Services

-Game DB uses several third party apps to run.
+Global Steam uses several third party apps to run.
 You can install these with Brew:

 `brew tap mongodb/brew`